Rebyrg/k8s-demo/README.md

 ## Simple resources utilization show on dashboard
 Change `wizardLoads` value in ConfigMap - set it value to 100000000 (expected ~10s latency per call).
 Pods will not use new configuration automatically.
-You have to manually restart pods by deleting it in dashboard or by kubectl.
+You have to manually restart pods by deleting it in the dashboard or by kubectl.
-Execute the `/rate` endpoint with __rateWizzard__ (eg. PLN/USD instead of EUR/USD) in browser or using curl.
+Execute the `/rate` endpoint with __rateWizzard__ (eg. PLN/USD instead of EUR/USD) in the browser or using curl.
 Script below runs it in a loop 5 times.
 ```
 export DEMO_IP=$(kubectl get nodes -o jsonpath="{.items[0].status.addresses[0].address}")